awsdocs/aws-private-ca-user-guide/doc_source/JavaApi-GetCACertificate.md

 The following Java sample shows how to use the [GetCertificateAuthorityCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_GetCertificateAuthorityCertificate.html) operation\.

 This operation retrieves the certificate and certificate chain for your private certificate authority \(CA\)\.
-Both the certificate and the chain are base64 PEM\-encoded\.
+Both the certificate and the chain are base64\-encoded strings in PEM format\.
 The chain does not include the CA certificate\.
 Each certificate in the chain signs the one before it\.

 ```
 package com.amazonaws.samples;